Trio Boiler system

 Over the years Custom Climates has installed many different boiler brands and still continues to offer several brands.
 When it comes to oil boilers however, Trio is always our number one choice.
 Custom Climates is proud to be a Trio Advantage Elite Dealer.
 We have very successful installations from houses to hotels, and highly recommend the Trio Boiler for your project.
 When it comes to selecting a boiler system, three things are key: comfort, reliability, and efficiency.
 You’ll find all three with Trio boilers and the experts at Custom Climates.
 In our experience, Trio is the best value in the oil heating industry.
 We also highly recommend the gas and propane models made by PurePro, the parent company, in the right applications.

-Trio boiler systems Energy Star rated options, and with a Lifetime non-pro-rated warranty on the heat exchanger, the Trio oil boiler is the best combination of price and quality on the market today.
+Trio boiler systems offer Energy Star rated options, and with a Lifetime non-pro-rated warranty on the heat exchanger, the Trio oil boiler is the best combination of price and quality on the market today.

 What benefits do Trio boilers have?